 At this point you must be asking, what does child protection have to do with "The War on Women"?
 For the longest time, I thought the war on biological dads was behind the lack of child protection.
 As new information came in, I had to unbiasedly reevaluate my theory based on facts, only to find out, I had it all wrong.
 There was a war on women-more specifically, single parent moms.

 A document surfaced around Feb.
 2004 called the “Standard Policy on Periods of Physical Placement”.
 I read and re-read this document, trying to figure out what this policy’s intent was and was it a contributing factor in “blocking” child protection?
 At first glance, I knew this was what Family Law and county agents kept directing me towards manipulated family case outcomes.
 I decided to start combing CCAP family cases with child custody challenges.
 What I discovered was the Standard Policy on Periods of Physical Placement was appearing in court records in additional text (Word-for-word).
 As I was reviewing cross-county cases I noticed the Standard Policy on Periods of Physical Placement was popping up in other counties.
-So, I did a Google search for “Standard Policy on Periods of Physical Placement Wisconsin” and up came Wisconsin Judicial District Ten with the exact policy on the manipulation of family cases.
+So, I did a Google search for “Standard Policy on Periods of Physical Placement Wisconsin” and up came Wisconsin Judicial District Ten with the exact policy on how to fix of family cases.

 I knew this policy was unconstitutional and littered with civil rights and civil liberty violations.
-The appearance of in-concert case manipulation across Wisconsin counties was now very real.
+The appearance of in-concert family law case fixing across Wisconsin counties was now very real.
 In that moment I said to myself, Did I just uncover a Wisconsin District Chief Justice, by all appearance, involvement in a deprivation of rights and a Federal funding scheme?